-\\\\\\\\\\\\ Brother, can't you send us a nice list of subscribers?
-Just show a few of your friends the paper, stating to them that it earnestly pleads for a return to the "old will say, "Why, I don't just recall right now how that reads."
-What is the matter?
-They are not reading.
-Is it to be render will be greatly appreciated.
+Brother, can't you send us a nice list of subscribers?
+Just show a few of your friends the paper, stating to them that it earnestly pleads for a return to the "old paths" and the work is done.
+We assure you that any assistance you may be able to render will be greatly appreciated.